Kaztic/interview_agent/README.md

 # Interview Agent

-An AI-powered interview agent that helps with interview preparation and practice.
+An AI-powered interview agent that assists with shortlisting and interviewing process.

 ## Prerequisites